 At eDog we are all about improving the training you do with your dog and treats do run along side!
 We thought a few tips and tricks on how to keep your rewards healthy was very fitting coming into the optimal training seasons, summer & spring!

-1. Don't under estimate the power of fruit vegetables!
+1. Don't under estimate the power of fruits and vegetables

 Dogs love veggies, just because they have turned their nose up at some does not mean they will turn their nose up at others.
 'Watery' fruit and veg are GREAT as they are extremely low in calories and sugar, this means there is no need to panic on the amount they eat.
 These include Cucumber, Watermelon and Rockmelon (no seeds), Zucchini and Celery.
 If your dog loves 'the chew' simply freeze, they will love the challenge.